APPLY ASAP: Design/Building Professional & Architecture Student Application

-Participate in the 2022-23 Architects in Schools Season
+Participate in the 2023-24 Architects in Schools Season

-Architects in Schools (AiS) matches design and building professionals including architects, engineers, contractors, interior designers, landscape architects, city planners, architecture historians, architecture students and more with 3rd, 4th & 5th grade teachers to provide design education for youth.
+Architects in Schools (AiS) matches design and building professionals including architects, engineers, contractors, interior designers, landscape architects, city planners, architecture historians, architecture students, engineering students and more with 3rd, 4th & 5th grade* teachers to provide design education for youth.
 AiS is offered free of charge to schools.

 Students participating in AiS learn important skills through lessons that include cooperation and planning, connect to the Oregon Academic Content Standards, Common Core and Next Generation Science Standards and help to gain a better sense of how school relates to the real world.